Puerto Rico Golf: Several Non-Resort Courses Beckon

 700 Alhambra Blvd.

-Located on the U.S. Army base of the same name, Fort Jackson is a 9-hole course that many people play twice to comprise an 18-hole round.
+Located on the U.S. Army base of the same name, Fort Buchanan is a 9-hole course that many people play twice to comprise an 18-hole round.
 The course is near the San Juan cruise ships port, and it is a popular stop for cruisers who want to play golf while their ship is docked.
 With a parkland-style design, it is a fair, fun, and affordable, no-frills course.

 Depot East Road, Bldg.
 171